0n0n0m0uz/Amazon_Market_Research_Network_Graph/README.md

 The goal of this step is to take your category edgelist from above and import it into the networkx graphing package.
 By using this jupyter notebook you can apply various community-detection algorithms and other high level graph metrics.
 The final step will output the graph to a .gexf package which can be used to plot the graph in GEPHI graphing software.

-1. Use the Jupyter Notebook Generate_Graphs.ipynb to create the network graph
-2. Input the CSV from the Data Processing Steps above
+1. Input the CSV from the Data Processing Steps above
-3.
+2. Use networkx to create various graphs and run various community detection algorithms, including Louvain, Lediden, Girvan Groups
+3. Find Cliques of interest, Graph Components and partitions to try and discover things about the category
+4. Export graph to .gexf

+## View Graph Visualization in Gephi (or other software)